-At its meetings in March 2011 and May 2011 the Council agreed to undertake a preliminary impact assessment looking at the voluntary registration of students and to consult on that impact assessment.
+At its meetings in March and May 2011 the Council agreed to undertake a preliminary impact assessment looking at the voluntary registration of students and to consult on that impact assessment.
+The Council also agreed that the exercise should not be solely focused on social work students but should consider the issue of student registration across the register ('in the round').